 Course of Action

 The Course of Action data model is self-referential, enabling one Course of Action to reference other Course of Actions that are asserted to be related.
-Self-referential relationships between Courses of Action may indicate general associativity or can be used to indicate relationships beween different versions of the same Course of Action.
+Self-referential relationships between Courses of Action may indicate general associativity or can be used to indicate relationships between different versions of the same Course of Action.

 Observable